anrosent/thinrpc/README.md

-thirpc: A Lightweight RPC Framework for Python
+thinrpc: A Lightweight RPC Framework for Python
 ===

 This library provides a base class and some decorators to make it easy to build distributed applications.
 RPC endpoints are defined as class methods and decorated with ```RpcModule.Method```, which registers the endpoint with the event-based RPC server dispatching requests to registered methods.